 This project is in design and being coordinated with the Jennie Dean Park redevelopment.

 About the Project

 This section of South Four Mile Run Drive will pilot a roadway reconfiguration identified in the Four Mile Run Valley Area Plan.

-The pilot project can be implemented using low-cost, interim measures to facilitate easy installation and evaluation.
-This pilot, and the data collected, will help determine the viability of longer-term roadway reconstructions that could potentially add sidewalks, landscaping and green infrastructure, as appropriate.
+The project can be implemented using low-cost, interim measures to facilitate easy installation and evaluation.
+The data collected will help determine the viability of longer-term roadway reconstructions that could potentially add sidewalks, landscaping and green infrastructure, as appropriate.

 County staff will assess and address safety issues along South Four Mile Run Drive as part of this project, as well as other projects and initiatives, to continue to work toward safer conditions throughout the corridor.

 - Four Mile Run Valley Area Plan – (3.23-3.29)